project-sunbird/project-sunbird.github.io/pages/features-documentation/collection_creation.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
     <td>A collection must be reviewed before it is published <br>1.
 Click <b>Save</b> on the header to save the collection <br>2.
-Click <b>Send for review</b> to send the created collection for review.
-Before sending for review, you can share the content to a limited audience.
+Click <b>Send for review</b> to send the created collection for review <br>Before sending for review, you can share the content to a limited audience.
 To know more, refer <a href="features-documentation/limitedpublishnshare" target="_blank">Limited Publishing and Sharing</a>
     </td>
     <td><img src="pages/features-documentation/images/collection/collection_sendforreview.png"></td>
   </tr>